speshiy/LinuxMonitorGo/README.md

 <strong>-dbmpFlag=1</strong> - database password

 # P.S
-You can reload service by http for this open <strong>/routes/routes.go</strong> and read routes
+You can reload services on your server by http.
+For this open <strong>/routes/routes.go</strong> and research routes and what they do